adechan/React-Applications/discord-clone/README.md

 I created this Discord Clone application following Clever Programmer's Tutorial using React, Redux, and Firebase.
 </br>
 </br>
+The application has Google authentication, which allows you to log into your account using Google account.
+Also you can add multiple channels, and post messages in each one of them.

 **New things I learned doing this:**
+* *named* VS *default* exports:
+  * *named* exports:
+    * *export { name }*
+    * *import { name } from ...*
+    * you can have multiple named exports per file
+    * the name of imported module has to be the same as the name of exported module
+  * *default* exports:
+    * *export default name*
+    * *import any_name from ...*
+    * you can have only one default export per file
+    * the name of imported module doesn't have to be the same as the name of exported module
+* Use *npx-create-react-app _name --template redux* to create the app with Redux configuration

 ![discord](https://user-images.githubusercontent.com/29714385/95742392-a0f67200-0c98-11eb-9a62-023fe695054c.PNG)